 MDSL is subject to the authority in the US of the Federal Trade Commission (FTC).
 As such, the FTC has jurisdiction to hear any claims against MDSL regarding possible unfair or deceptive practices and violations of laws or regulations governing privacy.

-MDSL hosts applications, web pages, web applications and databases (“Services”) on behalf of organisations and other entities ("Clients") to control expenses and communicate with their employees, members, suppliers and other visitors ("End-Users").
+MDSL hosts applications, web pages, web applications and databases (“Services”) on behalf of organizations and other entities ("Clients") to control expenses and communicate with their employees, members, suppliers and other visitors ("End-Users").
 Our Clients collect information about End-Users and store this information at MDSL-hosted Services.
 This information, which is then stored for our Clients on MDSL-hosted databases, may include, but is not limited to, an End-User's name, email, other personal contact information, and responses to specific inquiries by a Client.
 The information is collected and stored purely for the purpose of helping Clients control certain categories of business expense.

 At times, MDSL may view or access individual records for the purpose of resolving a problem, support issue, or suspected violation of the MDSL Terms and Conditions.
 Certain information such as Internet addresses may also be used to help diagnose technical problems and to improve the quality of MDSL products.
 We may also track and analyze aggregate usage and volume statistical information from our Clients and End-Users.